Best Delta 8 Products for Depression Reviewed (July 2023)

 • Lacks pure delta-8 formulas

-This high-strength cartridge is full-spectrum and contains roughly 500 mg of delta-8 THC, CBD, CBG, and other beneficial cannabinoids and terpenes.
-The addition of CBD is particularly helpful as it’s been shown to have antidepressant properties (3).
+This high-strength cartridge is full-spectrum, mixing delta-8 THC, CBD, CBG, and other beneficial cannabinoids and terpenes.
+Adding CBD is particularly helpful as it’s been shown to have antidepressant properties (3).

-Each 0.5-gram cartridge is compatible with any 510 thread battery and Extract Labs also sells its own vape battery.
-They come in 4 unique, terpene-infused cannabis strain flavors: martian candy, apple fritter, clementine, and garlic jam.
+Each cartridge is compatible with any 510 thread battery and Extract Labs also sells a vape battery.
+They come in four unique terpene-infused cannabis strain flavors: martian candy, apple fritter, clementine, and garlic jam.

 Summit Delta-8 THC Gummies (Best Gummies)